TouK/nussknacker/docs/UI.md

 - list of editable and custom non-editable processes
 - search
 - filter by category
+- information about author and creation / modification dates
-- process status indication - if it's running processes have green status indicator, if process crashed there will be red status indicator
+- process status indication
 - edit action
 - link to process' metric dashboard